ChiquitaV2/chiquitav2/README.md

 Hey, I'm ChiquitaV2 a self taught java and js developer.
 My pronouns are he/him.
 I like to work on Minecraft clients and Discord bots.
 If you need to contact me hit up my discord ChiquitaV2#3814.
 My main goal for 2021 is to learn V and Go.

 ### Current Project
-* Quantum: Private custom base 1.16 fabric client.
+* Quantum: Private custom 1.16 fabric client.
 * BananaBot: Discord bot for my servers.
+* FabricUtitly: An organization and discord server for utitly mod devs.

 ### Software
 * IDE: IntelliJ IDEA and Visual Studio Code.